Cyclophosphamide

-CYCLOPHOSPHAMIDE belongs to the group of anti-cancer medicines used to treat malignant diseases such as lymphoma (Hodgkin’s disease, mixed-cell type lymphoma, lymphocytic lymphoma, histiocytic lymphoma, multiple myeloma, Burkitt’s lymphoma, mycosis fungoide), leukaemia, nerve tissue cancer, eye cancer, ovarian cancer, soft tissue cancer, bone cancer, and breast cancer.
-Additionally, CYCLOPHOSPHAMIDE is used to treat minimal change nephrotic syndrome (kidney disease) in paediatric patients.
+Cyclophosphamide is used to treat malignant diseases such as lymphoma (Hodgkin’s disease, mixed-cell type lymphoma, lymphocytic lymphoma, histiocytic lymphoma, multiple myeloma, Burkitt’s lymphoma, mycosis fungoide), leukaemia, nerve tissue cancer, eye cancer, ovarian cancer, soft tissue cancer, bone cancer, and breast cancer.
+Additionally, Cyclophosphamide is used to treat minimal change nephrotic syndrome (kidney disease) in paediatric patients.

-CYCLOPHOSPHAMIDE contains ‘Cyclophosphamide’, an alkylating agent that stops the growth and multiplication of cancer cells by damaging their genetic material.
-Thereby, CYCLOPHOSPHAMIDE helps to treat cancer by killing the cancer cells.
+Cyclophosphamide contains ‘Cyclophosphamide’, an alkylating agent that damages the genetic material of cancer cells to stop their growth and multiplication.
+Thus, Cyclophosphamide helps treat cancer by killing the cancer cells.

 Medicinal Benefits